Monyancha/Meel/readme.md

 > MeelDate is a social app that helps students around campus(or potentially everybody) find a partner to have a meal together and expand their social network.

-> It easy to invite a person out, just select the time and location. also note if you select "eat now", we emphasize the distance for recommendation, if you select "eat later", we will use a plethora of information including your location, gender, college.. and behavior records like the people you like and the food you like to provider better and personlized recommendation.
+It easy to invite a person out, just select the time and location. also note if you select "eat now", we'll emphasize the distance for recommendation, if you select "eat later", we will use a plethora of other informations including your gender, college.. and some behavior records like the people you like to provider a better and more personlized recommendation.

->
-> There's lot more to be discovered, join our internal test group by just [sending us a email](jingkuan.zhang@yale.edu) if you are interested!
+There's lot more to be discovered!
+Join our internal test group by just [sending us a email](jingkuan.zhang@yale.edu) if you are interested!

 ## Demo